SeaOfNodes/Simple/chapter06/README.md

 In this chapter we do not add new language features.
 Our goal is to add peephole optimization to `if` statements.

+You can also read [this chapter](https://github.com/SeaOfNodes/Simple/tree/linear-chapter06) in a linear Git revision history on the [linear](https://github.com/SeaOfNodes/Simple/tree/linear) branch and [compare](https://github.com/SeaOfNodes/Simple/compare/linear-chapter05...linear-chapter06) it to the previous chapter.

 ## Type System Revision

 We now need to extend the type system to introduce another lattice structure, in addition to the Integer sub-lattice.